YongliangMiao/YongliangMiao.github.io/_pages/about.md

 **Recent Research Interests** 🤖
 ======
-• ***Multimodal Large Language Model Reasoning:***  Understanding and improving the reasoning capabilities of (M)LLMs by enhancing logical consistency, uncertainty detection, and structured output generation.
+• ***(Multimodal) Large Language Model Reasoning:***  Understanding and improving the reasoning capabilities of (M)LLMs by enhancing logical consistency, uncertainty detection, and structured output generation.

-• ***Applications of LLMs:***  Advancing Large Language Model reasoning in fields such as mathematics and medicine.
+• ***Applications of Large Language Models:***  Advancing Large Language Model reasoning in fields such as mathematics and medicine.